tfrantzen/gcp-dlp-mysql-sample/README.md

 ## Prepare the app

-1. Initialize a `package.json` file with the following command:
+1. Initialize a `package.json` file with the following command (set `server.js` as your entry point):

         npm init